-One of the main things you’ll notice about Collin’s work is the sense of celebration and intimacy every frame holds.
-From a young age, Collin's photographic arsenal involved a 35mm film camera and an attention towards the technical side of photography.
+One of the main things you’ll notice about Collin Erie's work is the sense of celebration and intimacy every frame holds.
+From a young age, Eries's photographic arsenal involved a 35mm film camera and an attention towards the technical side of photography.
 His devotion to photography carried him from assisting photographers to becoming a full time photographer equipped with clients such as Apple, Nike, and Rolex.
-Now, residing with his wife and their beautiful dog, Maya, in Venice, Los Angeles, Collin aims to tap deeper into the ability of distilling a sense of honesty in his work.
+Now, residing with his wife and their beautiful dog, Maya, in Venice, Los Angeles, Erie aims to tap deeper into the ability of distilling a sense of honesty in his work.

 Collin: What is lately?

 Mo: Let's say the past three to five months.

 Collin: In May my fiancée and I went on a three month road trip.

 Mo: I remember seeing that on Instagram.
 Did you guys buy the Volkswagen?